marth00165/pythonBasics/README.md

 it can be a list of anything, it can be a list of lists etc, the join function concacts them together,

+you can select specific ranges by using the index numbers which start at 0

+list[1:3], will only print out elements between the second and 4th element

+### Lesson 8 -

+notes -